 This is one area where hiring a legitimate SEO company can really help if you don't have time to learn and play around with unfamiliar tools, as the learning curve is a bit steep.

-If you want to DIY, you'll want to look into a bulk keyword tool, which helps you quickly identify relevant search terms based on a description of your business.
+If you want to DIY, you'll want to look into a bulk keyword tool like SEMrush, which helps you quickly identify relevant search terms based on a description of your business.
 You then feed these terms into keyword analysis tools to get an idea of how many people are searching for them and where they are winding up.

 3) Populating Your Site With Good Content

 If manipulating Google's algorithm was all that mattered, the “black hat” SEO industry would still be thriving.
 Google also considers the quality of your content.
 Basic things like good spelling and punctuation are important, but the key is making it genuinely useful to the reader.